 Meal points are allocated per semester to assist students in budgeting their meal plan points.
 Students can see their point balance and spending history in WebSTAC.
-Points not used during the fall semester carry over to the spring semester.
+Points not used during the fall semester carry over to the spring semester, except for those students who graduate in December or study abroad in the Spring semester, in which case points expire at the end of the Fall Semester.
 Points not used by the end of the academic year are forfeited.

 Undergraduate meal points may be used at all Dining Services locations on the Danforth, North and West Campuses, including Paws & Go and Millbrook Markets.
 Undergraduate Meal Plan points are not accepted at Einstein Bagels in Simon Hall, the Business School Cafe in Bauer/Knight Hall or the School of Medicine.

 |Platinum Plan||5,054 points||$6,490|

 |Gold Plan||4,532 points||$5,960|

 *First year students are required to purchase no less than the Silver Plan.
 For residential students, the Silver Plan is the most popular: adequately meeting the dietary needs of most students.

 Students may change their meal plan within the first two weeks of the fall semester or within the first two weeks of the spring semester.
 All changes submitted in the first 2 weeks of each semester will be effective at the end of the 2 week period.

 Students with a housing contract may visit the WashU Housing Portal via WebSTAC to complete the meal plan change form.
 Students living off-campus, not in university housing, may request a change in their meal plan by contacting Washington University Dining Services at firstname.lastname@example.org.